ynux/nomad-terraform-elasticstack/nomad_action/README.md

 #### What comes then?

+Cleanup!
+Go to your terraform-nomad directory and run `terraform destroy`.
+Also, remove the baked AMI.

+If this wasn't demo but real:
-* fix mapping of elasticsearch - e.g. `agent.hostname` should be a keyword
+* elasticsearch: fix mapping - e.g. `agent.hostname` should be a keyword
-* create visualizations
+* kibana: create visualizations
-* make sure you get all logs, also those eaten by nomad
+* filebeat: make sure you get all logs, also those of the containers run by nomad
+* fix the DNS-Consul connection
+* establish monitoring and so on and so forth
 * and generally, be kind with each other & save the world